c3lang/c3-web/docs/blog/posts/I_thought_I_was_building_a_c_replacement.md

 And that got me thinking.
 Here it was: the development speed of Turbo Pascal, so why didn't OO give me that?
 I discovered an answer in OOPs requirement of up-front architecture.

 In OOP, you need to think about architecture from the first — what objects own what objects, what objects know of what objects.
-And a big part of the "best practices" in OO, such as programming to interfaces, are really ways of trying to mitigate the problem if this deep coupling.
+And a big part of the "best practices" in OO, such as programming to interfaces, are really ways of trying to mitigate the problem of this deep coupling.

 The *methods* are fundamentally linked to this problem.
 As soon as we write: